Imad-Belatreche/File-System-Project/README.md

-# This is a simple File Manegement System written with C language.
 # File Management System

 This is a simple File Management System written in C language.
 It simulates a file system with basic functionalities such as creating files, inserting records, searching records, deleting records, defragmenting files, compacting memory, and more.